alinnman/celestial-navigation/README.md

                   sha_diff_minutes     = 33.4 \
                   )

+You can also see a complete example in the python script [starfixdata.py](starfixdata.py) and also [a corresponding excel file](chicago.ods).
+This sample is built using altitudes taken from a star atlas ([Stellarium](https://en.wikipedia.org/wiki/Stellarium_(software))) from a point in central Chicago on May 5th 2024.
+In other words: No sextant readings were made.
+(Running this sample will give you an accuracy of just some 100 meters).

 The data is picked from your clock, sextant and the Nautical Almanac in the following way

 | Argument             | Description                               | Remark                                                         | Collected From |